 Factors to be considered when replacing a boiler

 One benefit of choosing a new boiler installation is that modern systems are often more economical and therefore the new investment should result in a decrease in energy bills.

-However, as when making any expensive purchase, value for money and reliability are always top considerations.
-In addition, the quality and duration of a manufacturer warranty will also be of interest, to ensure that the best cover available.
+However, when making any expensive purchase, value for money and reliability are always top considerations.
+In addition, the quality and duration of a manufacturer warranty will also be of interest, to ensure that the best cover is available.

 The type of boiler required

 There are three common types of boiler to choose from when seeking to install a new boiler, however often the type of boiler will be determined by the property requirements.

 The boiler types are as follows:

 Often referred to as combi-boilers provide both heating and hot water at the point of need without the need for a water tank, which can save both physical spaces as well as energy usage.